 We love flank steak in our house.
 It has heaps of flavour and, as long as you give it a little TLC, is a delicious cut for things like fajitas and tacos.

 So what is flank steak?
 It comes from the belly area of the cow behind the ribs.
 Skirt steak is a similar cut and works well too but I prefer to use flank if I can get it.
 It is a super-tasty cut of meat.
 And these are the cuts that the butcher would normally use to make mince which means it’s cheap.
 Cheap and extremely tasty …. whoop, whoop! 🙂

 So why isn’t everyone buying it?
 Unless you treat it just right, it can be a little tough.
 So you’ll have to stick to some rules to get the most out of this one.
 And here they are;

-– Always give it a soak in a marinade for at least 2 hours but overnight is better.
+– Always give it a soak in a marinade or brine for at least 2 hours but overnight is better.

 – Cook it quickly at very high heat.
 The aim is to get the outside nice and dark and charred, while leaving the inside pink and tender

 – which brings me to my next point.
 Cook only to medium-rare or medium at a pinch to keep it as tender as possible.
 Any more and it will likely be too chewy to enjoy

 – Slice it as thinly as possible, across the grain.
 It’s quite a fibrous cut so you’ll easily see the direction of the grain, so make sure to cut across it, not with it.

 Follow these simple steps and you will be rewarded with the most delicious steak EVER!!!!!!!

 It’s worth mentioning, you could use any cut of steak to make this but the flavour of the skirt or flank steak really makes this something special.
 Also, it’s a good idea to call ahead to your butcher to make sure they have some on hand and haven’t minced it all though.